elixir-europe/plant-brapi-to-isa/README.md

 ## Unavailable values
 BrAPI v1.3 and earlier does not support all the necessary attributes that are needed for MIAPPE compliance.
 These fields will be filled in with `"NA in BrAPI"`.
 Be aware that these fields are not detected by the validator since they are filled in with a string.

-Values that are supported by BrAPI but are not implemented in the given endpoint, will be filled in with `"NA"`.
-This is a R analysis environment friendly way compared to the REST full way used in BrAPI.
+Values that are supported by BrAPI but are not implemented in the given endpoint, will be filled in with `"NA in endpoint"`.

 ## Validation